-Additional reserves that the insurer is holding above NAIC Model Regulation 10 formula reserves should be provided, (such as premium deficiency reserves and Actuarial Guideline 51 reserves).
+Additional reserves that the insurer is holding above Health Insurance Reserves Model Regulation (#10) formula reserves should be provided, (such as premium deficiency reserves and LI—The Application of Asset Adequacy Testing to Long-Term Care Insurance Reserves (AG 51) reserves.

-Assumptions Template in Appendix 6 of the NAIC Guidance Manual for Rating Aspect of the Long-Term Care Insurance Model Regulation (for policies issued after 2017, where applicable).
+Assumptions Template in Appendix 6 of the Guidance Manual for policies issued after 2017, where applicable.

 Provide actuarial assumptions from original pricing and most recent rate increase proposal and have the original actuarial memorandum available upon request.